 - Your average air conditioner setting should be warmer than you may think.
 You tell yourself that the best temperature to keep an air conditioner is whatever will keep your home nice and frosty.
 Maybe — but that's only if you are willing to pay for an average air conditioner setting that keeps your home igloo-cold.
 The best temperature to keep an air conditioner is 78 degrees Fahrenheit, according to Jeffrey Orloff of The Balance.
 Orloff notes that turning the average air conditioner setting down to 72 degrees, for example, can increase your cooling bill by nearly 50 percent!
 Think before you reprogram the AC.

 My air conditioner broke!
 Should I fix it or buy a new one?

 Let’s be real: even the most well-maintained air conditioner is going to break down eventually.
-When this happens, it raises a huge question in the minds of the homeowner: repair the unit, or go all-out and have it replaced?
+When this happens, it raises a huge question: repair the unit, or go all-out and have it replaced?

 A major consideration in this decision is how long you have owned the machine.
 An air conditioning unit that that you’ve owned for several months or a couple of years is more likely to benefit from repairs, while a system with a dozen years of hard labor may be ready for the HVAC afterlife.

-Here are a few notes to consider when deciding on repairing or replacing your AC:
+Here are a few notes to consider when deciding on repairing or replacing your summer air conditioning solution: